reactive-python/reactpy/docs/source/index.rst

 variety of sync and async web servers, as well as integrated with other frameworks like Django, Jupyter, and Plotly Dash.
 Not only does this mean you're free to choose what technology stack to run on, but on top of that, you can run the exact same components wherever you need them.
-For example, you can take a component originally developed in a Jupyter Notebook and embed it in your production application without changing anything about the component itself.
+Consider the case where, you can take a component originally developed in a Jupyter Notebook and embed it in your production application without changing anything about the component itself.

 At a Glance